Magnus Eriksson (footballer): Malmö FF

 On 21 January 2013, Eriksson joined Allsvenskan club Malmö FF on a four-year contract.
-Eriksson acknowledged that a deciding factor in his transfer was the fact that his former manager Rikard Norling, then manager at Malmö FF, had contacted him personally and expressed his interest in Eriksson joining the club.
+Eriksson acknowledged that a deciding factor in his transfer was that his former manager Rikard Norling, then manager at Malmö FF, had contacted him personally and expressed his interest in Eriksson joining the club.
 Eriksson enjoyed a very successful first season at Malmö FF as he became the club's top scorer and top assisting player during the 2013 season.
 Eriksson scored 11 goals in 30 league matches and provided the club with 14 assists which was the highest number in the 2013 Allsvenskan.
 He also played all matches for the club during the qualification stage for the 2013–14 UEFA Europa League and scored two goals.
 During the first part of the season he played together with Tokelo Rantie and then later with homecoming Guillermo Molins as Rantie was sold during the summer transfer window.
 For his performances during the season, he was nominated to both forward of the year and most valuable player of the year, but ultimately lost both in favour of IFK Göteborg's Tobias Hysén.
 In the following season Eriksson played a vital part of the team that defended the league title and qualified for the group stage of the 2014–15 UEFA Champions League.
 He made 30 league appearances, scoring five times.
 Eriksson also participated in eleven of Malmö FF's matches in the 2014–15 UEFA Champions League.
 He won the award for goal of the year at Fotbollsgalan for his goal against Red Bull Salzburg on 27 August 2014.